What is the Best Woodshop Air Filtration System? (2023)

 Wood Dust is Carcinogenic

 Did you know that wood particles are carcinogenic to humans?
-According to International Agency for Research on Cancer or IARC, frequent inhalation of these elements can lead to nose cancer.
+According to the International Agency for Research on Cancer or IARC, frequent inhalation of these elements can lead to nose cancer.

 Because of this risk, not installing air purifiers or skipping protective gear isn’t the wisest decision in a wood shop.